cloudmesh/classes/docs/source/assignments.rst

       http://bdaafall2016.readthedocs.io/en/latest/gitlab.html

-      YOu will be uploading the following files into the prg1 directory::
+      You will be uploading the following files into the paper1 directory::

 	paper1.tex